Pasjoli

 • price 4 of 4

-Josiah Citrin's Michelin-starred Santa Monica stalwart—a long-time high watermark among L.A. tasting menus—underwent a rebrand, and gone is the more formal white-tablecloth experience.
-There’s also a new setting, a more private vibe and that entirely new menu, giving us a familiar experience with a little freshening up.
-Now cordoned off in a near-hidden alcove within the greater Citrin space, Mélisse seats only 14 and delivers exquisite and detail-oriented dishes for the eye-wateringly cost of $399 per person.
+Josiah Citrin's two Michelin-starred Santa Monica stalwart—a long-time high watermark among L.A. tasting menus—underwent a rebrand, and gone is the more formal white-tablecloth experience.
+Instead, you’ll find a more private, modern fine dining experience within a smaller room cordoned off from the chef’s sligthly more casual restaurant, Citrin, which also boasts a Michelin star.
+These days, head chef Ken Takayama delivers exquisite, detail-oriented dishes that rotate with the seasons for the eye-wateringly high cost of $399 per person.
+The stellar bottle list will delight anyone well-versed in wines, and the kitchen also prepares an impressive non-alcoholic pairing that finishes with a delightful Irish coffee.
 While dishes vary with the season, expect lots of truffles, caviar and Wagyu beef—in other words, the kind of luxury ingredients such a high price commands.

 Need to save money after one of these meals?